defencedigital/moduk-service-manual/src/service-assessments/index.md

 ## [What to expect](/service-assessments/what-to-expect) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- what happens before, during and after an assessment
+- what happens before and during an assessment
-- who needs to attend an assessment
+- questions your team will be asked
-- what you’ll be asked at each phase
+- what happens after an assessment

 ## [Tell the story of your service](/service-assessments/tell-the-story-of-your-service) {.govuk-heading-m .govuk-!-margin-bottom-1}